SvOlli/USB2Amiga/README.md

 A500 | Amiga 500 | Amiga | A500 uses different keyboard reset implementation
 PS2  | PS/2      | Amiga | keyboard output is PS/2 for Kipper 2K's CD32 riser

+(PS/2 is not implemented yet, I still need to find example code simulating a PS/2 keyboard.)

 Systems Tested
 --------------